Ben-Titera/google-homepage/READEME.md

     --- The page doesn't react exactly how I would like while resizing it.
 Most of it looks good, but the spacing on the footer can get a little wonky.

+    --- There is likely some redundant code, and I'm sure the project could be better organized.

 I may or may not come back and fix these issues.
 Right now I'm kind of beat since I did this whole project in pretty much a single sitting, so perhaps later I will be a little more willing.